1989 European Parliament election in Italy: Results

-For more than 35 years, Italian Communists had thought that their final victory was no more than a matter of time.
-However, the deindustrialization of Italy during the '80s showed that the time had expired.
-The decline of the traditional opponents of the Christian Democracy opened the door to new forms of protests: the Green Lists and, in Northern Italy, the Lombard League.

-The government of Ciriaco De Mita did not survive to this vote: declining Italian Republican Party fired its leader Giovanni Spadolini, and the new secretary Giorgio La Malfa retired his support to the old PM.
-The Christian Democracy so chose a very expert new PM: Giulio Andreotti.
+For more than 35 years, the Italian Communist Party (PCI) had thought that their final victory was no more than a matter of time; however, the deindustrialization of Italy during the 1980s showed that the time had expired.
+The decline of the traditional opponents of Christian Democracy (DC) opened the door to new forms of protests: the Federation of Green Lists (LV) and the Lombard League (LL) in Northern Italy.
+The government of Ciriaco De Mita did not survive to this vote.
+The declining Italian Republican Party (PRI) fired its leader Giovanni Spadolini, and the new secretary Giorgio La Malfa retired his support to De Mita.
+The DC chose Giulio Andreotti as the new prime minister.